Faka throwing knife

 Test result 34 points, missing only two points compared to the overall winner.

 Dalmo was training the knife thrower artists of (external link / new window)Circo Hiran, leading to specific demands on a throwing knife: "In a show and while practising, it is very convenient to carry many knives in one hand, so you can “peel and throw” them in a sequence.
 Thus, the knife had to be sleek and not too heavy."
 Also, spectators expect a knife thrower's knife to definitely look the part.
-Hence the Fakas pleasing design as an elementary knife.
+Hence the Faka's pleasing design as an elementary knife.

 It is essential how a throwing knife can be handled: The Faka has a hefty thickness (5 mm), and its centre of gravity is middle-balanced, with a slight shift towards the handle.
 When gripping the knife, both characteristics tell your palm that you can feel confident in handling the Faka.

 Personally, I get perfectly straight sticks from a distance of 3.3m.
-The weight (385 g / 13.6 oz) is well chosen to prevent in-flight flutter, but still allows throwing distances up to 10m with medium effort.
+The weight (375 g / 13.3 oz) is well chosen to prevent in-flight flutter, but still allows throwing distances up to 10m with medium effort.
 The knife responds well to small changes of your grip, letting you control the in-flight rotation.

 Fire throwing knives in flames The Faka is a very versatile throwing knife.
 For example, knife thrower and tinkerer Markus Freitag converted it into a fire throwing knife for his show.
-A ninja might fix a rotation-reducing string to the hole in the handle, but really the hole is only required in the coating process.

 The Faka can be throw from the handle and from the blade.
 This means you can effortlessly try out full-spin and half-spin throwing styles in your training sessions.
 It also makes the Faka perfect knife for advanced throwers: The (external link / new window)Walk Back event of the World Championship sets specific distances that require you to throw in different styles.

-length: 35 cm (handle 13.8 cm)
+length: 35 cm (handle 13 cm)

 width: blade 3.7 cm, handle 2.9 cm

-weight: 385 g / 13.6 oz
+weight: 375 g / 13.3 oz

 thickness: 5 mm

-centre of gravity: nearly in the middle, shifted 1 cm towards the handle
+centre of gravity: nearly in the middle, shifted 1.2 cm towards the handle

 Closeup: The tip of the Faka throwing knife is sturdy and bites well into wood The tip of the knife is rather pointy - but not honed to a pin point.
 Bevelling on the back of the blade means the knife will enter the wood especially well.